ripienaar/free-for-dev/README.md

    * [placehold.it](https://placehold.it/) — A quick and simple image placeholder service
    * [placekitten.com](https://placekitten.com/) — A quick and simple service for getting pictures of kittens for use as placeholders
    * [placepenguin.com](http://placepenguin.com/) — A quick and simple service for placeholder images of penguins
-   * [embed.ly](http://embed.ly/) — Provides APIs for embeding media in a webpage, Responsive image scaling, extracting elements from a webpage.
+   * [embed.ly](http://embed.ly/) — Provides APIs for embeding media in a webpage, responsive image scaling, extracting elements from a webpage.
 Free for up to 5,000 URLs/Month at 15 requests/sec
    * [backhub.co](https://backhub.co/) — Backup and archive your GitHub repositories.
 Free for public repos
    * [otixo.com](http://otixo.com/) — Encrypt, share, copy and move all your cloud storage files from one place.
 Basic plan provides unlimited files transfer with 250 MB max file size limit and allows 5 encrypted files
    * [tinypng.com](https://tinypng.com/) — API to compress and resize PNG and JPEG images, offers 500 compressions for free each month